What happens to you when protests, scandals, or expressing political opinion though voting or opinion polls all stop working?

 There is this conversation that keeps happening.
 A populist government does something outrageous.
 Well-meaning first world person hears about it and asks “but didn’t people protest?”

-And I suddenly have so many things to say that I don’t even start.
-First of all, please not that you ate assuming that protests change anything.
+And I suddenly have so many things to say that I don’t even know where to begin.
+First of all, please note that you are assuming that protests change anything.
 That is not a given.

 Secondly, yes, they did protest.
 But protests don’t matter.

 Protests are where people learn that protests don’t work.
 So they do work – but for the autocrat.

 Death by a thousand protests